andre205/CPSC236/README.md

-# CPSC236
+# CPSC236 - Visual Programming
-Visual Programming | C# | Spring 2016
+Spring 2016
-All projects completed in Visual Studio 2015 Community Edition
+All projects completed in C# using Visual Studio 2015 Community Edition

 __Project 3__ - A record keeping console application for calorie counting.